CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

     ![Azure DevOps](images/billingsetup1.png)

-# Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).

-## Task 1: Create and configure the team project
+## Task 2: Create and configure the team project

 In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.